The latest numbers on COVID-19 in Canada for Sunday, Dec. 6, 2020

 There have been no deaths reported over the past week.
 The overall death rate is 0.77 per 100,000 people.

-There were three new cases Saturday from 520 completed tests, for a positivity rate of 0.58 per cent.
-Over the past seven days, there have been a total of four new cases.
+There were four new cases Sunday from 546 completed tests, for a positivity rate of 0.73 per cent.
+Over the past seven days, there have been a total of eight new cases.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There were six new cases Saturday from 792 completed tests, for a positivity rate of 0.76 per cent.
-Over the past seven days, there have been a total of 84 new cases.
-The seven-day rolling average of new cases is 12.
+There were four new cases Sunday from 849 completed tests, for a positivity rate of 0.47 per cent.
+Over the past seven days, there have been a total of 78 new cases.
+The seven-day rolling average of new cases is 11.

 There have been no deaths reported over the past week.
 The overall death rate is 6.69 per 100,000 people.

-There were two new cases Saturday from 448 completed tests, for a positivity rate of 0.45 per cent.
-Over the past seven days, there have been a total of 49 new cases.
-The seven-day rolling average of new cases is seven.
+There were four new cases Sunday from 502 completed tests, for a positivity rate of 0.80 per cent.
+Over the past seven days, there have been a total of 39 new cases.
+The seven-day rolling average of new cases is six.

 There have been no deaths reported over the past week.
 The overall death rate is 0.9 per 100,000 people.